 If you are facing charges for driving while intoxicated in New Orleans, you should be aware that a DWI is a criminal offense in Orleans Parish.
 A conviction could result in jail time, community service, or home monitoring.
 You could lose your driver’s license through an administrative suspension before you even face criminal charges in court.

-A DUI is no laughing matter in Orleans Parish.
+A DUI attorney in New Orleans is no laughing matter.
 That’s why you need the best criminal attorney to protect your rights and fight to get your DUI charges reduced or dismissed.
 Call our office at 985-643-0316 for a free initial consultation with a criminal DWI lawyer.

 Alcohol-Related Charges in NOLA

 Both Louisiana natives and tourists enjoy the many activities New Orleans has to offer.
 Alcohol is a big part of The Big Easy’s entertainment, whether one is participating in Mardi Gras, a Creole festival or sampling the many options at the city’s unique drive-through daiquiri shops.
 Drinking in public is also permitted in the French Quarter, increasing the risk for an alcohol related-arrest.
 Common arrests in New Orleans include

 - Misdemeanor and Felony DUI